-You can access Censys datasets in BigQuery through a web UI, command-line tool, and REST API as well as through Dataproc (Google's Spark and Hadoop offering).
+BigQuery offers a web UI, command-line tool, and REST API for querying, as well as Dataproc (Google's Spark and Hadoop offering).
 There are also a variety of third-party tools—like Looker and Tableau—that you can use to interact with Censys BigQuery data.

-certificates_public.certificates) that contains all unique X.509 certificates we've found during any of our scans and by synchronizing with publicly known CT servers. [more information]
+certificates_public.certificates) that contains all unique X.509 certificates found during scan and by synchronizing with publicly known CT servers.

-ipv4_banners_public.current) of our continuous light-weight scanning.
-We are continuously scanning IPv4 hosts and populating information on 2029 of the most popular ports. [more information]
+ipv4_banners_public.current) of the (banner) results our continuous light-weight scanning on 2029 of the most popular ports.

-BigQuery's SQL dialect is compliant with the SQL 2011 standard and you can query tables once you have added the Censys datasets [more information].
+BigQuery's SQL dialect is compliant with the SQL 2011 standard, and you can query tables once you have added the Censys datasets.

 Calculate the breakdown of cryptographic keys for certificates: